hyperandroid/Cocos2d-html5/README.md

   setup.sh or fix your permissions: sudo chown -R $USER /usr/local [http://howtonode.org/introduction-to-npm].
 * Now you'll be able to execute 'cocos' located in cmd folder.

+# Contribution guide

+* Make sure you have a GitHub account.
+* Fork the repository on GitHub.
+* Always contribute to the latest DEV branch.
+Never to master.
+* Check at least Unit tests are not broken.
+* Document and LINT your code.
+* Always use curly braces {}.
+Always curly braces to the right, not new line.
+* Format your code.
+* Make changes to your clone of the repository.
+* Submit a pull request.
+* If the pull references a bug, issue, or anything identified with an id, include that id in the description.
+* Contribute to Javascript or Typescript at your own criteria.

 # Known issues:

 * FastSprite do not honor parent's transformation.